grayside/adamross.dev/content/post/2024/where-to-host-my-tech-blog/index.md

 I've found GitHub Pages to be a bit complex for PR Previews, with various advice around multiple repositories, random & niche GitHub Actions, or building your own [custom preview solution](https://github.com/grayside/gh-page-previews).

+I'm not choosing GitHub Pages because it's missing features I want.

 **Option 3: Use Google Cloud Run.** With 6 years of experience working on the developer experience of Google Cloud Run, using it would be straightforward.
-I don't need (or want) the control over the serving details.
-The other options align more with my preference to minimize maintenance.
+I don't need (or want) the control over the serving details like which web server is running.
+The other options are better aligned with my preference for minimal maintenance.

 {{< callout info >}}💡 My teammate Brian Dorsey has a great post on [hosting a static website using Google Cloud Run](https://til.cafe/blog/2024/hosting-static-web-site-using-google-cloud-run/) if you'd like a recipe.{{</callout>}}

+I'm not choosing Cloud Run because I want more abstraction away from the technical details.
+I don't want to pick up a new infrastructure hobby.

 **Option 4: Use Netlify.** Several folks recommended Netlify as their preferred static site host, with strong GitHub integration.
 Since I am already using Google Cloud for other projects, Netlify has a disadvantage as a new service provider.

 If Firebase Hosting doesn't work out, Netlify would be my next choice.
-I don't want to pick up a new infrastructure hobby.
+It was a close decision.

 ### Expected Consequences

 Any of these options will meet my goal of serving a few megabytes of data.
 I expect problems to come from pet peeves or curiousity about the alternatives.
-Either way, this is a **_low stakes decision not worth a deep analysis_**.
+Either way, this is a **_low stakes decision not worth a deeper analysis_**.
 If I had to change my decision, I expect the switching cost to move to another static site host to be an evening of work.

 ## Revisiting this Decision